Resources to Understand Financial Aid

 Building and Repairing Credit History is another helpful link from Debt.org.
 Here you may find information on basic credit reporting as well as some helpful tips on improving your score.

 Virginia Financial Aid Blog is a blog hosted by the State Council of Higher Education for Virginia (SCHEV).
+If you find yourself asking, "How does financial aid work?" be sure to visit this site.
 It is an "online resource for students, parents and education personnel who are seeking information about federal and state financial aid."

 Student Loan Exit Counseling is a requirement for all student loan borrowers to complete at the end of their program.
 The Central Financial Aid Office provides various ways to fulfill this requirement.